 Closed loop automation is the integral part of advanced network automation.
 This calls for zero-touch network management.
 The network can sense, analyze and adapt itself.
 Rel-17 work on closed control loop lacks in several functionalities and can be further enhanced to develop a more agile automation technique.
 The following list depicts those ehnancements:

-Dynamic CCL composition: The CCL can be composed by the management system based on some network events (e.g performance degradation, threshold crossing)
+Run-time CCL composition: The CCL can be composed by the management system implicitly (without explicit request i.e createMOI for AssuranceClosedControlLoop) based on some network events (e.g performance degradation, threshold crossing, creating for slice Intent)

 Disintegrated CCL: The CCL can be disintegrated into four parts each coming from different vendor implying the standardized interaction between them.
+It is to be studied where the opportunities are for multi-vendor scenarios and why.
+This may also include determining which SA5 defined management service can support individual steps (Monitor, Analyze, Decide and Execute) of a CCL

 Conflict Resolution: Several CCL can target the same Managed Function as part of its Execute step.
 This conflict should be avoided and if happens should be dealt with appropriately and automatically.